ssfsx17/ffpnp/GMGuide.md

 **Small:**

 - Maximum HP is halved.
-- Evasion and Magic Evasion are increased by 100.
+- Evasion and Magic Evasion are increased by 50.
 - Defense is halved.
+- Magic Defense is doubled.

 **Thorny:**

-- 10% of all damage done to the monster is also done to the one who caused that damage.
+- 10% of physical damage done to the monster is also done to the one who caused that damage.
 No Evasion or Defense is applied.

+**Vacuuming:**

+- On its first round, and every 3 rounds afterwards, the monster does a magical attempt to pull all characters to the front row.
+It has +50 Magic Accuracy for this action.

 **Undead:**